 - The scaling-up stage

-Each of these phases requires a completely different set of mobile app metrics for identifying the results and effectiveness of your actions.
+Each of these phases requires a completely different set of mobile app metrics in business analysis for app development to identify the results and effectiveness of your actions.
 When choosing which app metrics to track, you need to keep in mind at which stage your app currently is and how exactly this data will contribute to your strategy.

 Let’s now focus on the app startup metrics to take care of during the launch.